-If there are any occupied farms that aren't needed for castle support, move $1 \bullet$ from a farm to the castle, otherwise, create a new farm with $1 \bullet$ on it.
+If there are any occupied farms that aren't needed for castle support, move $1 \bigoplus$ from a farm to the castle, otherwise, create a new farm with $1 \bigoplus$ on it.

-If there are at least 4● in the castle, launch an excursion as a group.
-Move 3 of them (and up to 1○, if there are any in the castle) to the nearest dungeon entrance.
+If there are at least $4 \bullet$ in the castle, launch an excursion as a group.
+Move 3 of them (and up to $1 \bigcirc$, if there are any in the castle) to the nearest dungeon entrance.
 The group enters the dungeon, travelling up to 1 finger in distance, encountering groups along its path.